 The results of hearings are subject to the Family Educational Rights and Privacy Act (FERPA) and can be disclosed only in accordance with the Act.
 Under FERPA, a school may not ordinarily disclose a student’s conduct records to any third party unless the student has provided written consent.
 Hampshire College may notify the parents/guardians of students when a student’s enrollment at the College is subject to change due to any conduct situation or College policy violation.
 Parental notification may also be utilized by administrators when permitted by FERPA.

 Members of the community review board are not to discuss cases outside of a hearing.
-Information submitted in hearings will be maintained in private files (as part of a student’s education records) by the office of student rights and responsibilities under the direction of the dean of students office for a period of seven (7) years and then destroyed or no longer reported with the exception of suspensions and expulsions, which remain a permanent part of a student's educational record.
+Information submitted in hearings will be maintained in private files (as part of a student’s education records) by the dean of students office for a period of seven (7) years and then destroyed or no longer reported with the exception of suspensions and expulsions, which remain a permanent part of a student's educational record.